SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 only _ever_ concern NZ dollars.

-If I'd have had a few billion NZD I could have funded everything good that USAID were supposed to be doing, but minus the propaganda.
+If I'd have had a few billion NZD I could have funded everything good that USAID were supposed to be doing, but minus the propaganda (fewer middlemen and hangers-on do-gooder rapporteurs to pay-off and bribe).

-When not overt CIA fronts, these organizations are low-key propagandists for American capitalist corporate values --- "greed is good" stuff.
+When not overt CIA fronts, these organizations are low-key propagandists for "American" capitalist corporate values --- "greed is good" stuff.
 "Being rich makes you virtuous" stuff.
 "Venture philanthropy" stuff.
-"Profit make to do good" stuff.
+"Profit-make to do-good" stuff.
 Since I cannot devote much time to researching the topic of how corporatist propaganda spreads through soft neocolonialism, corporate philanthropy (fake 𝕒𝕗) and all that crud, I am glad to have found Ben Thomason has done that hard work.